anycable/docs.anycable.io/docs/js/authentication.md

 # Client authentication and tokens

-Pass an authentication token from the client, refresh it when it expires, and choose how it travels with the WebSocket connection.
-The server side of this story is [JWT authentication](../anycable-go/jwt_identification.md); the SDK works the same way with custom token schemes.
+Pass an authentication token from the client, refresh it when it expires, and choose how it is sent with the WebSocket connection.
+The server counterpart is [JWT authentication](../anycable-go/jwt_identification.md); the SDK works the same way with custom token schemes.

 ## Provide the initial token